 Car accidents happen to plenty of people and are usually sorted in an orderly manner between the involved parties with little or no police presence.

-However, there is in fact times you may need to report an accident.
-Below we detail where it is be best to inform the police when a collision occurs.
+However, there are in fact times you may need to report an accident.
+Below we detail where it is best to inform the police when a collision occurs.

 Small scrapes when catching the bumper of the car in front as you move off at the lights or at a roundabout, may seem a somewhat small thing and you may not think too much of it